Formal Ball

 • You are not required to cosplay at this event, but you’re more than welcome to!

 • Cosplay must follow the dress code as listed above.
-If a character wears an outfit that “almost but not quite” follows the guidelines (a character that wears a tuxedo with tennis shoes), the cosplay must be modified until it meets the dress code.
+If a character wears an outfit that “almost but not quite” follows the guidelines (a character that wears a tuxedo with flip flop sandals), the cosplay must be modified until it meets the dress code.
 If you are unsure whether it meets the guidelines or if you need suggestions on how to modify your cosplay, email cosplay@teamtekko.us .

 • Please be mindful of costume pieces that may get in the way when dancing with a partner, including wings, tails, or horns.